patrick-klein/script.library.integration.tool/README.md

 Have your favorite media manager (MediaElch works great) scan the Metadata/TV/ directory.
 It will find all the items that have generated metadata items.
 Now, you can create .nfo files and download artwork automatically for every episode and tvshow.
 Once you've gotten .nfo files saved with the correct episode numbers, you are ready to add the episodes.

 In Library Integration Tool, you can select "Add all episodes" or "Add all episodes with metadata".
 Both options will automatically rename the episodes using the episode number in their .nfo files, but you can also select "Automatically rename using metadata" on an episode to test it first.
-Now, all of your Seinfeld episodes from Crackle (with their metadata) are in the library!
+Now, all of your Seinfeld episodes from Crackle (with their metadata) are in the library.
 Don't forget to update!

-Note: You should NEVER rename files directly in the Metadata folder; you must use the built-in rename tool.
+Note: Do NOT rename files directly in the Metadata folder; you must use the built-in rename tool or .nfo files.

 ### Tutorial - Updating Directories